 The Kataragama procession is held during the month of August.
 Two important events are connected with it are fire walking and water cutting ceremonies.

-Offering of Puja vatti, putting Panduru, breaking coconuts, Kavadi dance, lying on steel nails, hanging from steel nails, rolling round the devale premises, pricking the body with sharpened spikes pilgrims do these acts to fulfill their vows.
+The offering of Puja vatti, putting Panduru, breaking coconuts, Kavadi dance, lying on steel nails, hanging from steel nails, rolling around the devale premises, pricking the body with sharpened spikes pilgrims do these acts to fulfil their vows.

 Connected with the Kataragama Devale are two other places of worship.
 One is Sella Kataragama and it is also as old as the main devale in Kataragama.
 According to folklore, it is said God Kataragama met Valliamma at this place.
 The distance from Kataragama to Sella Kataragama is about 5 km.